natecostello/van_two_point_oh/blog/2021-7-26/electroplating-trials.md

 	# url: url
 ---

 We are electroplating our battery interconnects with Nickel to provide corrosion resistance.
 We spend a lot of time in highly corrosive salty air.
 The [busbar design guide](https://copperalliance.org.uk/resources/pub-22-copper-busbars-guidance-design-installation-2/) from copperalliance.org.uk advises that it is a good idea in harsh high humidity environments.
-In any case, we are doing it.
 We electroplated the connection points on Van 1.0 using tin, and a brush method.
 It turned out ok, but opted to go with a bath this time around.

 Nickel has its own fan club, the [Nickel Institute](https://nickelinstitute.org/), that has great information available about stuff pertaining to Ni.
-We used their [Nickel Plating Handbood](nph_141015.pdf).
+We used their [Nickel Plating Handbook](nph_141015.pdf).
 Its geared towards industrial applications, but has a wealth of relevant information.

 We also referred to some threads and [resources](https://diysolarforum.com/resources/tin-plating-nickle-plating-or-solder-plating-bus-bars.163/) on the diysolarforum.